Charmed Distribution of Kubernetes features

 Cloud Native Platform

-The Canonical Distribution of Kubernetes (CDK) provides a well integrated, turn-key Kubernetes platform that is optimized for your cloud — private or public.
+Ubuntu Kubernetes provides a well integrated, turn-key Kubernetes platform that is optimised for your cloud — private or public.
 It is open, extensible, and secure.

 Get started now and take advantage of our rapidly growing ecosystem of technology partners like Rancher Labs, JFrog and others.
-CDK is the best foundation for your cloud native platform!
+Charmed Kubernetes is the best foundation for your cloud-native platform!

 AI / ML and HPC Architecture